What to expect on your first visit.

-Your therapist will come and collect you and escort you to one of our treatment rooms.
-They will discuss your condition and medical history and listen to your concerns.
+Your therapist will discuss your condition and medical history and listen to your concerns in one of our treatment rooms.
 They may ask about your work, home and lifestyle to understand more about you.
 Feel free to ask questions throughout this process as we actively promote patient partnership care.